Friction

 Friction example - mopping

-During the process of mopping the floor, the bristles or cleaning pad of the mop come into contact with the floor surface, resulting in the generation of friction between the two surfaces.
+As the mop’s bristles or cleaning pad scrape against the floor, friction is generated between the two surfaces.
 This friction is vital for the effectiveness of the cleaning process as it enables the mop to grip the floor firmly.
 As the mop is moved back and forth, the friction between the mop and the floor surface plays a crucial role in dislodging and picking up dirt, dust, and other particles from the floor.
 Without the friction, the mop would not be able to effectively clean the floor and remove the unwanted debris.

 Sandpaper rubbing